 LIKELIHOOD OF CONFUSION® is privileged to host the Blawg Review of Lights on this festive night!

-Chanukah celebrates the victory of the Maccabees, a small band of Jewish patriots, over the mighty armies of Syrian King Antiochus.
+Hannukah celebrates the victory of the Maccabees, a small band of Jewish patriots, over the mighty armies of Syrian King Antiochus.
 When they restored the Holy Temple in Jerusalem, the Maccabees found one jar of pure oil, enough to keep the menorah burning for just one day.
 But a miracle happened, and the oil burned for eight days.

-A classic question, and one that lawyers, the people who blog about their work and the people who (God help them!) read those blogs will appreciate regardless of creed, for it is as steeped in legalistic dialectic as any greasy Chanukah donut:
+A classic question, and one that lawyers, the people who blog about their work and the people who (God help them!) read those blogs will appreciate regardless of creed, for it is as steeped in legalistic dialectic as any greasy Hannukah donut:

-The question is nearly as old as Chanukah itself (and that’s old!), as are many of the answers.
+The question is nearly as old as Hannukah itself (and that’s old!), as are many of the answers.
 Recently Rabbi Reuven Subar collected, not inappropriately, eight of those ancient answers, and we will do our best to jam — like the jelly in one of those donuts — our Blawg Review links and commentary into the topical concepts represented by his selection and thereby enlighten your winter solstice too (the explanatory links are ours):

 They divided one night’s oil into eight portions.
 Miraculously, each portion lasted an entire night.